-Cyber security standards for schools and colleges Cyber Security Training for School staff
+Cyber security standards for schools and colleges Cyber Security Training for School staff development.
+These systems, processes and policies operate with the best interests of our children at the heart of what we do.

-The Governing body and proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Technical Guidance on the Public Sector Equality Duty), and local multiagency safeguarding arrangements.
+The Governing body and proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Technical Guidance on the Public Sector Equality Duty), and local multi agency safeguarding arrangements.
 Further guidance is found in Keeping Children Safe in Education 2023 & Equality Act 2010-Advice for schools

-The Governing body facilitate a whole school approach to safeguarding involving everyone in school, ensuring that safeguarding is at the forefront and underpins all relevant aspects of process and policy development.
-These systems, processes and policies operate with the best interests of our children at the heart of what we do.
+The Governing body facilitate a whole school approach to safeguarding involving everyone in school, ensuring that safeguarding is at the forefront and underpins all relevant aspects of process and policy